Monarchist League of Canada: National

 The league is governed by a Board of Directors, and other national officers are appointed by the Chairman.
 Since 2007, Robert Finch has been the league's Dominion Chairman and Chief Executive Officer.
-Appointed by Finch in December 2022, Logan Liut serves as the national Chair of the Young Monarchists of Canada.

-Other officers include Keith Roy (Dominion Vice-Chairman, Western Canada), Étienne Boisvert (Dominion Vice-Chairman, Quebec), Cian Horrobin (Dominion Vice-Chairman, Ontario).

 Branches

 The league sanctions local branches and contact groups throughout Canada to serve as a rallying point for members and undertake a variety of activities in an effort to influence local opinion in favour of the Crown.
 There are currently over 20 branches/contact groups across the country: